Duration & study mode

 Each module is assessed through both formative and summative assessments.
 These include written assignments, teaching observation and the development of a reflective teaching portfolio.

-If you are a new member of UWS academic staff who does not already hold an equivalent qualification then completion of the PG CAP is compulsory and your fees will be met by the University.
+If you are a new member of UWS academic staff who does not already hold an equivalent qualification then completion of the PgCert is compulsory and your fees will be met by the University.
 Other UWS academic staff and Doctoral students should check with your Head of School to ensure that they are willing to fund your studies.
-All other applicants should check the part-time module tuition fees for non-lad based postgraduate courses by clicking the button below:Tuition Fees for Part-time Modules
+For all other applicants, the part-time module tuition fees for non-lab based postgraduate courses apply.

 All students should apply directly to the University through our online application system.
 Before you apply, you should check that you meet our entry requirements and you should have all your supporting documents ready.